shunyeka-spl/waf-automation-aws/README.md

         https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-config.html
 ```

 When Updating application.
-A Single command to validate, build and deploy sam template, to be used when code is updated and want to depoy the updated changes in application.
+A Single command to validate, build and deploy sam template, to be used when code is updated and want to depoy the new version of application.
 ```bash
 sam validate && sam build --use-container && sam deploy --no-confirm-changeset